CERNO test

 CERNO (Coincident Extreme Ranks in Numerical Observations) is a non-parametric, rank-based statistical test that evaluates the distribution of ranks for a subset of samples that have been labeled (the labels defining the subset).
 The method has been used in gene set and pathway analysis.
 In this applied context, the method assesses whether a predefined set of genes, proteins, or other features shows coincident enrichment for high or low ranks within a globally ranked list.

-Publication of the Method
+Publication

 The CERNO statistic was published in a 2008 study on interferon-beta-regulated gene expression in relapsing–remitting multiple sclerosis.
 It was subsequently used in transcriptomic and proteomic studies.
 The test was further described in the supplementary materials of a 2013 pharmacogenomics study.
+Zyla et al. published a comparative analysis of CERNO with other gene set enrichment algorithms in 2019.

-An independent, comprehensive evaluation of the algorithm was published by Zyla et al. in 2019.
+CERNO has been implemented in the tmod R package.

 Methodology

 The CERNO test evaluates whether the ranks of a set of genes or features within a genome-wide ranking (from most to least significant by any metric) are collectively more extreme than would be expected by chance.
 This makes it sensitive to sets with even a few strongly ranked members, rather than requiring uniform or over-a-threshold significance of all genes in the set.

 The test statistic for a gene set of size k in a ranked list of N genes is: